sanandev05/Football_League_WebAPI/README.md

 # Football League Web API

+⚠️ **This project is currently under development.** Features and APIs may change as work progresses.

 A RESTful Web API built with ASP.NET Core for managing football league data, including teams, players, matches, and league standings.

 ## Features